luiscarlin/fullstack-nextjs-rails/README.md

 # Fullstack NextJS Rails

-Fullstack web application using NextJS and Rails
+Fullstack web application using NextJS and Ruby on Rails